Tapping into the Full Potential of the Stratosphere

 Webinar Registration

-All participants need to pre-register by 5 PM (IST), August 24, 2024, by filling up the following form: Registration Link
+All participants need to pre-register by 5 PM (IST), May 15, 2025, by filling out the following form: Registration Link

-Webex sign-in details will be shared with the registered participants using the email address provided in the registration form.
+When your registration is approved, you will receive an invitation to join the webinar.
+The registered participants must join using the email address provided in the registration form.

 The Webinar flyer is available here.